 - limit the information that we collect to what is relevant and necessary for a thorough investigation of concerns; and

 - ensure that information concerning complaints and investigations is kept confidential.

 To further assist with privacy and to help us focus only on what is relevant, we suggest that complainants provide detailed information regarding precisely what aspect of the care or conduct is of concern and the time frame during which the events occurred.
 Likewise, physicians should provide a response that fully addresses the concerns without introducing information that does not contribute to a review of the concern.

 Some of the steps CPSM takes to protect the privacy and confidentiality of the information we collect are set out below.
 Some of them are required by The Regulated Health Professions Act:

-- We require CPSM staff and committee members involved in the complaints and investigation process to sign confidentiality agreements which reinforce the strict confidentiality obligations of The Personal Health Information Act.
+- We require CPSM staff and committee members involved in the complaints and investigation process to sign confidentiality agreements which reinforce the strict confidentiality obligations of The Regulated Health Professions Act (see S. 140).

 - CPSM values your privacy and acts to ensure that it is protected.
-However, there are some circumstances that require disclosure of information.
+However, there are some circumstances that require the disclosure of information.
 If there is concern that a child is at risk, staff is required to contact Child and Family Services.
 If there is concern that you or someone else may suffer serious harm or death, we may need to contact the appropriate agency for help.